njfritter/ml-mastery/README.md

 However I will be splitting up by the different applications used, as this is better python practice.

 *Update:* I have now split up the code into different parts and have dedicated functions to doing different tasks.

 Please let me know if there is a better way of going about things.

+*Update 2:* So I have tried added titles to each of the plots in Part 1, yet alot are not centered.

+If anyone knows why this is happening/would like to fix it please let me know or clone and make a pull request.

 ### Sources Cited